micropython/webrepl/README.md

 enabled device (server).
 There's a guaranteed password prompt, which can be detected by the appearance of characters ':', ' ' (at this point, server expected a password ending with '\n' from client).
-If you're interested to develop a 3rd-party application to communicate using WebREPL terminal protocol, the information above should be enough to implement it (or feel free to study implementation of the official clients in this repository).
+If you're interested in developing a 3rd-party application to communicate using WebREPL terminal protocol, the information above should be enough to implement it (or feel free to study implementation of the official clients in this repository).